1016: "Ruby Ridge"

 By the end of this lesson, learners will be able to:

-• Define key legal and constitutional terms related to the Ruby Ridge standoff.
+• Define legal and constitutional terms related to federal law enforcement, including “warrant,” “acquittal,” and “rules of engagement.”

-• Compare different law enforcement protocols before and after the incident.
+• Compare law enforcement protocols and policies before and after the Ruby Ridge incident.

-• Explain the significance of Ruby Ridge in shaping public trust and government oversight.
+• Explain how Ruby Ridge contributed to shifts in public trust and government oversight.

 Key Vocabulary